See all > Living & wellness

-What to expect as Canada reopens: some helpful advice on how to navigate the new norm
+What to expect as Canada reopens — some helpful advice for navigating the new norm

 With the arrival of summer, many of us are feeling cooped up at home.
 The temptation is strong to head outside, get a fresh haircut, and enjoy socializing on a patio.
 Now that provincial governments are rolling out their reopening plans, normal life is starting to feel within reach once again.

 It’s important to take caution — experts are saying that “normal” might not be realistic for a long, long time.
 From here on out, we’ll be living in a post-pandemic world.
 Until a vaccine is found, we’ll have to be aware of potentially exposing ourselves to the COVID-19 virus.

 The key is to listen to your province’s official guidelines.
 Some provinces, like New Brunswick and Manitoba, haven’t seen many cases of infection and are reopening businesses earlier.
 Provinces like Quebec and Ontario, which have been the national hotspots, will likely have stricter guidelines for residents to follow.

 Why do we need to keep being careful, even though things are reopening?
 There might be a second wave of COVID-19.
 We’ve done a good job of flattening the curve, but our hard work could be undone if we start mingling again too quickly.

 Keep these guidelines in mind as we prepare to cautiously go back to normal: